teddyliangfh/Complex_Networks/README.md

 # Complex-Networks
 ## Use Matlab to:
 ### Simulate different complex networks with different models:
- - Random
+ - Random networks(graph)
- - Scale-free
+ - Scale-free networks
- - Small-world
+ - Small-world networks
 ### Estimate the robustness of these models when under random attack -- simulated by removing the nodes randomly

+### Create a new network mode that has both Scale-free and Small-world networks feature